flomair/little_pete/readme.md

 ### implemented features:
 - the levels can be created by google sheets
-- you can use your own story and levels by adding the id of your google sheet in the adress bar
+- you can use your own story and levels by adding the id of your google sheet in the address  bar
 - enemies and items can bump on other enemies, items and the game boundaries
 - player, enemies and items are animated with frames
 - multiple canvas are used for background and foreground elements